harkirats043/Project-1/README.md

 ## Name of Game is - Trivia Game

-This Trivia Game is simple web application that allows user to check thier knowledge and take a test.
-There are four option with each set of question .
-When user select the right answer the score count goes up.
-After completing the quiz , the user will see their score, indicating how many question player answered correctly.
+This Trivia Game is a simple web application that allows users to check their knowledge and take a test.
+There are four options with each set of question.
+When the user selects the right answer the score count goes up.
+After completing the quiz, the user will see their score, indicating how many questions the player answered correctly.

 ## ScreenShots